C2SP/C2SP/tlog-tiles.md

 This endpoint is mutable, so its headers SHOULD prevent caching beyond a few seconds.

-The checkpoint MUST carry at least one Ed25519 signature by the log, and MAY carry additional signatures of other types.
+If the log is public, or is interacting in any way with the public witness network, the checkpoint MUST carry at least one Ed25519 signature by the log.
+The checkpoint MAY carry additional signatures of other types, by the log or otherwise.

 ### Merkle Tree